-One of my Knoxville favorites, Barley’s Taproom and Pizzeria, also has a location in downtown Maryville, though it’s undergoing a name change soon.
+One of my Knoxville favorites, Barley’s Taproom and Pizzeria, also has a location in downtown Maryville, though it’s now called Bluetick Tavern.
 If you need a casual bite with a pint of beer to wash it all down, this is your spot.

 For our other dinner during our weekend in Blount County, we stumbled upon one of Maryville’s most underrated gems: Aroma Cafe.
 Shocked you can find top-notch Cuban food in East Tennessee?
 We were, too!
 But when several locals pointed us in that direction, we knew we had to take their advice and are so happy we did, too.
 Any excuse to hunt down some plantains!

 Sipping through the Blount County beer scene

 Blount County has a growing number of local beer options, all of which can be explored at the upcoming Hops in the Hills, and we typically camp out at the Casual Pint Maryville to sip our way through the regional brews on tap there.
 On this particular summer trip, however, we were beyond thrilled to find that Blackberry Farm Brewery had opened a tasting room right in downtown, a very easy trip from our hotel.